rootsandberries/MLA_SR_Workshop/index.md

 ### Step 2: Set up a Rayyan account

 [Rayyan](https://rayyan.qcri.org/) is an online application for screening studies for a systematic review.
 We'll be importing our deduplicated searches into Rayyan and practicing the independent screening process.
+It's important to do this a couple days before the workshop as the registration process can sometimes be delayed.

 1. Go to the [Rayyan website](https://rayyan.qcri.org/).
 2. Click the blue Sign Up button.